By Mayo Clinic Staff

 - 1/4 cup cornstarch

 After you roast the turkey, place the roasting pan on the stovetop over medium heat.
 Add 2 cups of turkey stock to the pan and stir about 5 minutes or until the drippings and browned bits from bottom dissolve.

 Place a strainer over a fat separator cup.
 Pour pan drippings through strainer.
 Add enough stock to the drippings to make 4 cups total.

-If you don't have a fat separator cup, you can remove fat from drippings by add several ice cubes to the liquid and placing it in the freezer for 10 minutes.
-Remove hardened fat with spoon and place stock into a saucepan.
-You should still have about 4 cups of liquid.
+If you don't have a fat separator cup, you can remove fat from drippings by adding several ice cubes to the liquid and placing it in the freezer for 10 minutes.
+Remove hardened fat with a spoon and place stock into a saucepan.
+You should have about 4 cups of liquid.

-Place the saucepan on the stove top over medium heat and bring to a simmer.
-Add sage and thyme to the simmering stock.
-Continue to simmer until the stock is reduced by 1/4, or until about 3 cups of stock remain.
+Place the saucepan on the stovetop over medium heat and bring to a simmer.
+Add the sage and thyme.
+Continue to simmer until the stock is reduced by one-fourth, or until about 3 cups of stock remain.

 Pour milk into a small bowl.
 Add cornstarch and stir to mix evenly.
 Slowly pour milk mixture into the simmering stock, stirring slowly.
 Bring sauce to a boil and continue to stir until stock thickens and has a nice shine, about 3 to 5 minutes.

 Pour gravy into warmed gravy boat and serve.

 - Monounsaturated fat Trace